OCA/sale-workflow/sale_delivery_date/readme/DESCRIPTION.rst

+This module aims to compute sale delivery dates with respect to warehouse cutoff, warehouse calendar and the customer delivery preferences (time windows).

 Cutoff
 ------

 Potpone order preparation by 1 day if it has been validated after the partner or the warehouse cutoff.

-This can be bypassed if commitment date is set.
+This can be bypassed if commitment date is set or if no cutoff is set.

 Warehouse Calendar
 ------------------

-Postpone delivery according to the warehouse calendar, if any.
+Plan workload and postpones the delivery according to the warehouse calendar, if any.

 Partner delivery window
 -----------------------

-Allows to define scheduling preference for delivery orders on customers, in order to select possible delivery windows to postpone deliveries to.
+Allows to define delivery preferences on customers, in order to select possible delivery windows to postpone deliveries to.